Ratgeber

 Advantages of series connection:

-Reduced cable losses: Higher voltages in the series circuit result in lower currents, which reduces losses due to resistance in the cables.
-This can lead to more efficient power transmission over longer distances.
+• Reduced cable losses: Higher voltages lead to lower currents, which reduces losses due to resistance in the cables.

-❌ Susceptibility to shadows: If a module If a module in the series is partially shaded, this can affect the performance of the entire series.
-In a series connection, the module with the lowest power determines the performance of the entire series.
+• Susceptibility to shadows: If a module is partially shaded, this can affect the performance of the entire series.

-Potential problems with high voltages: The increased total voltage in the series circuit can cause safety concerns and requires careful handling and installation to avoid risks such as arcing or electric shock.
+• Potential problems with high voltages: The increased overall voltage can lead to safety concerns and requires careful installation.

-The choice between series and parallel connection depends on many factors, including the specific requirements of the solar system, the geographical location, potential shadows, and the overall system configuration.
-In the context of camping and balcony power systems, it is especially important to consider susceptibility to shadows, as environments can often vary.
+The choice between series and parallel connection depends on many factors, including the specific requirements of the solar system, potential shadows, and the overall configuration of the system.

-Hybrid or mixed circuit - Combine series and parallel circuit
+Hybrid or mixed circuit - combine series and parallel circuits

-A mixed configuration combines series and parallel connection of solar modules to optimize both voltage and current.
-Several modules are first connected in series to increase the voltage.
-These series are then connected in parallel to increase the current.
-The result is a system that utilizes higher voltage from the series connection and higher current from the parallel connection, enabling a balanced energy supply.
+A hybrid system combines series and parallel connections of solar modules to optimize both voltage and current.
+First, several modules are connected in series to increase the voltage.
+These series connections are then connected in parallel to increase the current.
+The result is a system that utilizes the higher voltage from the series connection and the higher current from the parallel connection.

-Example of a mixed circuit with the 100 W solar module from Wattstunde:
+Example of a mixed circuit using the 100 W solar module from Wattstunde:

 Rated power (Pmpp) 100 Wp